The remains of this submerged forest at Borth in Mid Wales only appears during low tide.

 Slightly blurry photograph which hopefully conveys something of this shop’s elegant and soothing atmosphere.

-I have visited Aberystwyth three times.
+I’ve visited Aberystwyth three times.
 I was born there.
 I went there to have a look at the University when I was seventeen.
-Last month I took Andy there during our trip to Mid Wales.
+Last month I took my partner there during our trip to Mid Wales.
 If the pattern continues I’ll be about fifty eight the next time I go to Aberystwyth.

 Whenever I go back to Mid and West Wales my partner says that some part of me loosens and relaxes.
 “Home”, it says, “home, home home”.